opea-project/GenAIComps/comps/agent/langchain/src/strategy/docgrader/README.md

    - Get relative Info from tools, Goto 'DocumentGrader'

 3. DocumentGrader
-   Judge retrieved info relevance based query
+   Judge retrieved info relevance based on query

-   - Yes: Complete the query with Final answer
+   - Yes: Go to TextGenerator
-   - No: Goto 'Rewriter'
+   - No: Go back to agent to rewrite query.

-4. Rewriter
+4. TextGenerator
-   Rewrite the query and Goto 'RagAgent'
+   - Generate an answer based on query and last retrieved context.
+   - After generation, go to END.

+Note:
+ - The max number of retrieves is set at 3.
+ - You can specify a small `recursion_limit` to stop early or a big `recursion_limit` to fully use the 3 retrieves.
+ - The TextGenerator only looks at the last retrieved docs.

 ![Agentic Rag Workflow](https://blog.langchain.dev/content/images/size/w1000/2024/02/image-16.png)